Simple Kidney Cysts

 What are the symptoms of simple kidney cysts?

 Most people don’t notice any symptoms from their simple kidney cysts.
-Rarely, they might cause:
+Rarely, they may become large enough to cause:

 - Blood in your urine (if the cyst bursts)